 Comparison of Sliding Hip Screw to Intra Medullary Nailing in the Treatment of Intertrochanteric Hip Fracture

-September 25, 2020 updated by: Enda Kelly, University Hospital Waterford
+July 2, 2025 updated by: May Cleary, University Hospital Waterford

 Prospective Randomized Controlled Comparison of Sliding Hip Screw to Intra Medullary Nailing in the Treatment of Intertrochanteric Hip Fracture

-Shortening of the abductor lever arm is a particular concern with the SHS, and the resultant biomechanical alterations impairs gait, including decreased cadence and increased double support time on the injured side.
+Shortening of the abductor lever arm is a particular concern with the SHS, and the resultant biomechanical alterations may impair gait, including decreased cadence, gait speed and increased double support time on the injured side.

-The use of a IM nail device may stop this shortening and improve functional parameters in this patient cohort
+The use of an IM nail device may reduce shortening and improve functional parameters in this patient cohort

 Study Overview